mkrogemann/golr/README.md

 Dependencies / Ruby versions
 ----------------------------

 The gem has no runtime dependencies.
-It has been developed in Ruby 1.9.3 and is being continuously integrated in Ruby 2.0.0, 1.9.3 and 1.8.7.
+It has been developed in Ruby 1.9.3 and is being continuously integrated in MRI 2.0.0, 1.9.3, 1.8.7 plus jruby-head in 1.9-mode.

 What's next?
 ------------